UofM-CEOS/flux_capacitor/README.rst

 .. code:: python

       import fluxer

 whereby each sub-package's namespace is accessible via ``fluxer.eddycov.*`` or ``fluxer.underway.*``.

-However, each package can be be imported individually:
+However, each package can be be imported individually, if needed:

 .. code:: python

       import fluxer.eddycov as eddycov

 Or

 .. code:: python

       import fluxer.underway as underway

-thus, avoiding having to use the ``fluxer.`` prefix.
+thus avoiding having to use the ``fluxer.`` prefix.

 Project configuration
 =====================